-- a. demonstrate a sound theoretical knowledge of the basic principles of analytical - b. chemistry. - ii) demonstrate a sound theoretical knowledge of modern analytical methods applicable to the chemical analysis of food. - a. demonstrate a sound theoretical knowledge of modern analytical methods applicable to the chemical analysis of food. - iii) demonstrate an ability to assess the most appropriate analytical procedure required - a. for a particular food analysis problem. - b. demonstrate an ability to assess the most approp
+- i) demonstrate a sound theoretical knowledge of the basic principles of analytical chemistry. - a. demonstrate a sound theoretical knowledge of the basic principles of analytical - b. chemistry. - ii) demonstrate a sound theoretical knowledge of modern analytical methods applicable to the chemical analysis of food. - a. demonstrate a sound theoretical knowledge of modern analytical methods applicable to the chemical analysis of food. - iii) demonstrate an ability to assess the most appropriate analytical procedure required - a. for a particular food analysis problem. - b. demonstrate an ability to assess the most approp